alainamstutz/JAKi-IPDMA/Ghazaeian.md

   mutate(new_mv_28 = case_when(mort_28 == 0 & (clinstatus_7 == 5 | clinstatus_14 == 5 | clinstatus_28 == 5) ~ 1,
                                mort_28 == 0 ~ 0))

-# (iv) Sens-analysis: Alternative definition/analysis: New mechanical ventilation OR death within 28 days => include all in denominator.
+# (iv) Alternative definition/analysis: New mechanical ventilation OR death within 28 days => include all in denominator.
 df <- df %>% # no missing anymore => correct
   mutate(new_mvd_28 = case_when(new_mv_28 == 1 | mort_28 == 1 ~ 1,
                                 new_mv_28 == 0 | mort_28 == 0 ~ 0))